 Rev. Luvenia King McLean was born on August 11, 1928.
 She is firstborn as a twin to her sister Lugenia (Reed) Collier, from the union of Ida and Herbert Reed in Philadelphia, PA.
 Before she turned two years of age, her mother and newborn brother passed away from a difficult pregnancy and Rev. McLean and her twin sister were raised by their grandparents, Anderson and Ellen Collier in Greenwood, SC.

-To send flowers in memory of Reverend Luvenia King McLean, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Reverend Luvenia King McLean, please visit our Heartfelt Sympathies Store.

 Rev. Mclean had an extremely tenacious drive for education, which she believed was her vehicle to living her best life.
 At the age of fifteen, both Luvenia and her twin sister made a courageous decision to relocate from Greenwood, SC to Atlanta, GA in pursuit of higher education and a career in nursing.
 They embarked on this journey with meager provisions and she stated many nights they only had a candy bar to share between the two of them for dinner.